Cithium/InputField/README.md

 ### Initializer

-- `init(inputText: String, maximumCharacters: Int)`: Initializes an `InputField` instance with the provided `inputText` and `maximumCharacters`.
+- `init(inputText: String, maximumInputCharacters: Int)`: Initializes an `InputField` instance with the provided `inputText` and `maximumCharacters`.
 In the initializer the `InputFieldManager` manager object is created with the given input text and maximum character limit.
 Within `InputFieldManager` the state variable with type `InputFieldState` is initialized and together with the manager this will automatically handle the appearance of `InputField` depending on the state decided by the user input.

 ### View Hierarchy